Connect with a certified trainer for free

 Surgical Treatment

 Hip flexor injuries are almost always treated non-surgically.
-Only in rare circumstances is surgery considered an option for this type of injury.
+Only in rare circumstances, such as a severe iliopsoas strain, is surgery considered an option for this type of injury.

 Recovery